jttyeung/jttyeung.github.io/_posts/2017-05-30-looksee-wellington.md

 - Getting residency doesn't seem too difficult.
 - Universal healthcare.

+Edit: Something huge I didn't mention when I originally posted this: I would guess that about 1/6th of the attendees were women.
+While not amazing, it was greater than my expectation of 1/10th being women.
+Also, at least one of the companies I spoke to had women in their leadership group, and made it a point that one of their goals as a company was to bring in diversity in tech and help more women (especially) develop as leaders in tech.
+Coming from Silicon Valley and the world of "we don't have the time or budget to figure out the gender gap", it was very heart-warming to hear this commitment without being prompted for it.

 All in all, Wellington and New Zealand in general is a lovely place to move to.
 If you're in tech (and I think even healthcare), there are loads of opportunities open to people who would consider moving out to Wellington, and I would highly encourage a look-see. :) From the sounds of it, they may even put on [another event like this next year][next year]!

 I leave with this photo, which only describes the tiniest fraction of beauty and exploration that New Zealand has to offer: